-There are two idyllic pictures in the homeschool world:
+There are two idyllic pictures for homeschooling multiple children:

 - the peaceful mom reading aloud to her children as they snuggle on the couch beside her.